OpenSimTools/RaceDirector/docs/Plugins/PitCrew.md

 Note:
  - Fields or combinations not supported by the game will be ignored.
 Depending on game or racing series, it might not be possible to change only tyres on one axle.
  - If `FuelToAddL` is not present or 0, the car will not be refuelled.
- - If tire `TireSet` is the current one, tires will not be changed.
+ - If `TireSet` is not present or is the current one, tires will not be changed.
  - If `FrontTires` or `RearTires` are not present, tires on that axle will not be changed.